 I know I said I would never write a ‘5 Days in Sydney’ post, but guess what?
 My sister is coming to visit me here next week and suddenly I find myself carefully crafting an itinerary that will allow her to experience the best of Sydney in 5 days.

-Here’s my best go at crafting an itinerary for 5 days in Sydney:
+Here’s my best go at crafting a Sydney itinerary for 5 days:

 Day 1: Circular Quay, North Sydney, + Newtown

 Let’s assume your flight lands in Sydney very early in the morning, as most long haul international flights tend to here.
 Jetlag be damned, at least you’ve got your whole first day to get acquainted with this fine city!

 First thing’s first: make a beeline for Circular Quay to glimpse the Sydney Opera House and Sydney Harbour Bridge.
 After seeing so many photos of these iconic structures, it’s absolutely a *pinch me I’m dreaming* kind of moment to catch them for the first time in person.

 From here, you can wander around the nearby Botanic Garden, or amble around the cobblestone laneways and old sandstone buildings in The Rocks.

 Whatever you do, make sure you walk across the Sydney Harbour Bridge to soak up the insane views from both the bridge and the other side of it in North Sydney and Kirribilli.
 Kirribilli is a particularly gorgeous suburb and well worth a wander as well, if you have the time.
 At the very least, try to stop in for lunch or coffee at Celsius, which sits right on Kirribilli Wharf (as in, the water is literally right next to you if you’ve managed to snag a table by the window).